-Robert H. Gertner has been on the Chicago Booth faculty since 1986.
-His research interests include strategic decision making, corporate finance, organization structure, theory of the firm, and social enterprises.
+Robert H. Gertner is the John Edwardson Faculty Director of the Rustandy Center for Social Sector Innovation and Joel F. Gemunder Professor of Strategy and Finance at Chicago Booth.
+Gertner has been on the Booth faculty since 1986, with research interests including strategic decision-making, corporate finance, organization structure, theory of the firm, and social enterprises.
 He has published papers in numerous scholarly journals including the Quarterly Journal of Economics, Review of Economic Studies, and the Yale Law Journal.
-He is coauthor, with colleagues Douglas Baird and Randy Picker, of Game Theory and the Law.
-Gertner teaches courses in strategic decision making, entrepreneurial strategy, and social entrepreneurship.
+He is co-author, with colleagues Douglas Baird and Randy Picker, of Game Theory and the Law.
+Gertner teaches courses in strategic decision-making, entrepreneurial strategy, and social entrepreneurship.

 Gertner is a trustee of the National Opinion Research Center at the University of Chicago, a national organization devoted to large-scale social research in public interest.
-He is also a board member of the Interfaith Youth Core and a member of the Evaluation Advisory Council of the Chicago Public Education Fund and the Faculty Council of the Center for Financial Inclusion at Accion International.
+He is also a board member of the Interfaith Youth Core, and a member of the Evaluation Advisory Council of the Chicago Public Education Fund.

 Gertner received a bachelor’s degree summa cum laude in economics from Princeton University in 1981 and a PhD in economics from the Massachusetts Institute of Technology in 1986.
-He worked as a consultant for AT&T prior to attending MIT.
+Prior to MIT, he worked as a consultant for AT&T.

 Robert Gertner will participate in “Booth in the Boardroom: The Evolution of Social Sector Institutions.”